 The Akamas Peninsula is one of the undeveloped and beautiful parts of Cyprus.
 Exploring the area requires four-wheel drive off-roading, a keen sense of adventure as well as tolerance for dirt tracks and potholes.
 We bumped along dirt roads and gazed out towards rugged and remote scenery as our driver gave us a rundown of Cypriot history and facts.

 We then went to explore Lara Beach, this remote beach is home to green and loggerhead sea turtles, who come to lay their eggs on the beach.
 As a result of this, loungers and umbrellas are not allowed on Lara beach in order to protect nesting turtles.
 We didn’t see any turtles as it was the wrong time of year.
 This is surely a great excuse to come back to Cyprus thought?
 The soft sands and crystal clear waters make this quiet beach utterly picturesque and definitely worth a visit.
 In order to access Lara Beach and the Akamas Peninsula you either need to hike, rent a 4WD or book a jeep safari.
 Do not attempt the dirt roads in a small rental car, you will get stuck!
+You can also rent a Quad Bike or Beach Buggy and discover the scenic beauty at your own pace.

 We continued on driving towards the Laona Valley region, home to some of the prettiest villages in Cyprus.
 I loved whizzing past the course, mountainous views and stopping to take some snaps of the scenery around us.
 The best part of doing a guided tour is that you knot only get a lot of information from your knowledgeable driver, but you also get to cover a lot of ground in a short space of time.
 This is ideal if you are on a short winter break in Cyprus.
 You can book a jeep tour for Cyprus online so that you can get a great deal in advance!